Lacters/fsl.software/FSL-1.1-Apache-2.0.template.md

 ### Permitted Purpose

 A Permitted Purpose is any purpose other than a Competing Use.
-A Competing Use means use of the Software in or for a commercial product or service that competes with the Software or any other product or service we offer using the Software as of the date we make the Software available.
+A Competing Use means making the Software available to others in a commercial product or service that:

-Competing Uses specifically include using the Software:

-1. as a substitute for any of our products or services;
+1. substitutes for any of our products or services; or

-2. in a way that exposes the APIs of the Software; and

-3. in a product or service that offers the same or substantially similar functionality to the Software.
+2. offers the same or substantially similar functionality as the Software; or

+3. otherwise competes with the Software or any other product or service we offer using the Software as of the date we make the Software available.

 Permitted Purposes specifically include using the Software: